meshtastic/meshtastic/docs/getting-started/getting_started.md

 - Ensure you can run `meshtastic --info`.
 - Ensure the region is set appropriately.
 If the radios are 915 MHz and you are in the US, then no region changes/settings are necessary.
 If you are in another region, you may need to run something like: `meshtastic --set region EU865`.
 - Send a message `meshtastic --sendtext hello1`
-- The radio connected via USB should show the message almost instantly.
+- Note: The radio connected via USB will not show messages sent.
-- Other radios may take a few seconds before they show the message.
+- After a few seconds the other radios will show the message.
 You may need to press one of the buttons on the other radio to see if the message arrived.
 - Run `meshtastic --nodes` to see if other nodes show in the display.
 - Messages sent from the USB radio should be sent to the other radio(s) via LoRa.
 The default settings should allow this to work.